 Sometimes cardiac monitoring for 6 to 12 hours

 The first priority is to break contact between the patient and the current source by shutting off the current (eg, by throwing a circuit breaker or switch, by disconnecting the device from its electrical outlet).
 High- and low-voltage power lines are not always easily differentiated, particularly outdoors.
-CAUTION: If power lines could be high voltage, to avoid shock to the rescuer, no attempts to disengage the patient should be made until the power is shut off.
+CAUTION: To avoid shock, rescuers should not try to disengage anyone entangled in power lines (whether of high or low voltage) until the power is shut off.

 Patients are resuscitated while being assessed.
 Shock Prognosis Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
 Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more , which may result from trauma or massive burns, is treated.
 Standard burn fluid resuscitation formulas, which are based on the extent of skin burns, may underestimate the fluid requirement in electrical burns; thus, such formulas are not used.
 Instead, fluids are titrated to maintain adequate urine output (about 100 mL/h in adults and 1.5 mL/kg/h in children).
 For myoglobinuria, maintaining adequate urine output is particularly important, while alkalinizing the urine may help decrease the risk of renal failure Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
 Surgical debridement of large amounts of muscle tissue may also help to decrease myoglobinuric renal failure.